 Expired food items take up room and are consumed by accident, possibly making you or your family ill.

 For this task, just go through your pantry and fridge and toss everything that’s passed its best before date.
+Or if it’s produce, toss it if it’s wet, moldy or looking past its time.

 Don’t feel bad!
 Even the most organized momma can have expired foods tucked into shelves without realizing it!